 - Mailman vs. Dog: In Mad, Mad, Mad Monsters, Harvey the mailman gets chased by the Invisible Man's dog as well as Ron Chanley the werewolf.

 - Medium Awareness: After Francesca has an Inner Monologue about her plan to use Dracula to steal Baron von Frankenstein's secret of destruction, the Monster's Mate tells the Monster (AKA Fang) that she suspects Francesca is up to something.
 "Besides, it's her own fault for thinking too loud."

-- Parental Bonus: The sequel has some witty dialogue and mature jokes, such as the Invisible Man's wife complaining that men are all alike and Modzoola getting into an argument with his wife because, as Baron Frankenstein put it, "he has eyes for the ladies."
+- Parental Bonus: The prequel has some mature jokes, such as the Invisible Man's wife remarking that men are all alike, Igor sharply stating that the details of what the Frankenstein monster did at the office party should not be discussed and Modzoola getting into an argument with his wife because, as Baron Frankenstein put it, "he has eyes for the ladies."

-- Porky Pig Pronunciation: At one point, the Monster's Mate has trouble with the word "Unanimous," switching to "A hun'red percen'"
+- Porky Pig Pronunciation: At one point, the Monster's Mate has trouble pronouncing the word unanimous, switching to "a hun'red percen'".

-- Robotic Reveal: While Francesca's not exactly human nature is hinted at throughout the movie, Felix isn't even hinted at until he starts glitching out during the finale.
+- Robotic Reveal: While Francesca's not-quite-human nature is hinted at throughout the movie, Felix isn't even implied until he starts glitching out during the finale.
 Unless he's pretending to woo Francesca.

 - Shout-Out: Several.